huggingface/transformers/docs/source/en/perf_infer_cpu.md

 ## TorchScript

 TorchScript is an intermediate PyTorch model representation that can be run in production environments where performance is important.
 You can train a model in PyTorch and then export it to TorchScript to free the model from Python performance constraints.
-To enable this, PyTorch [traces](https://pytorch.org/docs/stable/generated/torch.jit.trace.html#torch.jit.trace) a model to return a [`ScriptFunction`] that is optimized with just-in-time compilation (JIT).
+PyTorch [traces](https://pytorch.org/docs/stable/generated/torch.jit.trace.html) a model to return a [`ScriptFunction`] that is optimized with just-in-time compilation (JIT).
 Compared to the default eager mode, JIT mode in PyTorch typically yields better performance for inference using optimization techniques like operator fusion.

 For a gentle introduction to TorchScript, see the [Introduction to PyTorch TorchScript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html) tutorial.